 What changes is the accounting.
 Instead of recording a purchase when the product arrives, you record a liability — you owe the vendor for whatever sells.
 The product sits in a consignment inventory category, separate from your purchased inventory.
 When a unit sells, it moves from consignment to COGS and triggers a payable to the vendor.

-ShelfSpace tracks all of this.
-We pull your POS sales data daily, match it against the consignment inventory, and calculate exactly what you owe each vendor.
+The platform tracks all of this.
+The platform pulls your POS sales data daily, matches it against the consignment inventory, and calculates exactly what you owe each vendor.
 You never have to reconcile a spreadsheet or figure out which SKUs were consigned vs. purchased.
-The system knows.
+The platform knows.

 Unsold product?
 Still the vendor's.
 Expired product?
 The vendor's problem, not yours.
 That shift in risk is the entire point of consignment.